 Tax consideration when trading in at a dealership

 Trading in your old vehicle when buying a new one offers some financial advantages.
-The dealership will typically use your car’s trade-in value as a credit towards your new purchase, which then reduces the taxable amount of the new vehicle.
+The dealership will typically use your car's trade-in value as a credit towards your new purchase, reducing the new vehicle's taxable amount.

 Tax considerations when selling a car privately